-Key Takeaways:- Understanding the core concepts of Python exceptions.
+Key Takeaways:- Grasping the core concepts of Python exceptions and their significance.

-- Learning the syntax and utilization of the Try-Except block.
+- Understanding the syntax and utilization of the Try Except block.

 Understanding Python Exceptions